Gibbons-Lab/isb_course_2021/docs/models/talk.md

 <!-- .slide: data-background="var(--secondary)" class="dark" -->

-# Genome-scale Metabolic Model Reconstruction
+# Genome-Scale Metabolic Model Reconstruction

-Mapping to reference databases we will only ever identify a small set (~1/3) of all enzymes and transporters in a genome.
+When mapping to reference databases, we will only ever identify a small set (~1/3) of all enzymes and transporters in a given genome.

-We need to fill in the gaps in metabolic pathways by posing *functional objectives* for the model.
+We need to fill in the critical gaps in metabolic pathways by imposing *functional objectives* on the model.

-What is the basic objective for a living bacterium?
+What's a reasonable objective that you'd attribute to a living bacterium?

 ---